Enduring Times of Testing, Trials, and Suffering

 Hebrews 12:3-15 ESV

 As a parent, when we see our children doing wrong, we correct them.
 If they don’t listen, then we must discipline them.
-This is what God does with us in the testing process.
+This is what God does with us.

 Imagine this…

 God hands us a test.
-We have studied the material, but we may not remember it all, so we raise our hand and ask for help and He gives us the answer we need.
-We put that answer on the paper and we pass.
+We have studied the material, but we may not remember it all, so we raise our hand and ask for help, and He gives us the answer we need.
+We put that answer on the paper, and we passed.
 That is a successful test!
 However, when we start learning this process, we usually don’t pass our test that well.
-Usually, we get frustrated, try to figure out how to get out of a test and we have a fit.
+Usually, we get frustrated, try to figure out how to get out of a test, and we have a fit.
 This is when God’s discipline comes in.
-After we receive our correction, He will hand us another test and we will have another opportunity to be refined.
+After we receive our correction, He will hand us another test, and we will have another opportunity to be refined.

-God does this process with us over and over to remove all impurities and to mature us.
+God goes through this process with us repeatedly to remove all impurities and to mature us.
 We must understand that to be a child of God, this is the process He has given us.
-We can’t get around this process.
-We must choose to allow Him teach us, and to discipline us or we will be destroyed.
+We cannot bypass this process.
+We must choose to allow Him to teach us and to discipline us, or we will be destroyed.

 These scriptures in Ezekiel tell us what will happen to us if we despise His correction and discipline.